Categories

 }

-3. The third step fetches all triangle pointers and then adds them them to the visualizer.
+3. In the third step we fetch all triangle pointers and add them them to the visualizer.

-6. Each triangle pT has three pointers to its neighboring triangles (or NULL in case of border edges): The i-th neighbor triangle is always the one opposite the vertex with intra-triangle-index i.
-Step 6 draws red labels at the barycenters of the neighbor triangles.
+6. Each triangle pT has three pointers to its neighboring triangles (or NULL in case of border edges): The i-th neighboring triangle is always the one opposite the vertex with intra-triangle-index i.
+Step 6 draws red labels at the barycenters of the neighbor triangles of pT.

-7. The writeFile() method is called to finalize the postscript drawing.
+7. Finally, we involke the writeFile() method to finalize the postscript drawing shown below.

 Manual visualization created by manualDraw() of example2